sasfar/2Tier-Hybrid-Application/README.md

 In this scenario, we will have two tiers, the front-end application is "WordPress" and  a SQL database.
 In my example I am using MySQL dB hosted in a virtual machine instance orchestrated through openstack.

 Let’s spin up the frontend in the k8 environment.
-I have followed kubernetes documentation [link](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) for the front-end containerized WEB-UI and followed the MqSQL installation on CentOS7 [link](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-centos-7) for the backend setup.
+I have followed kubernetes documentation [link](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) for the front-end containerized WEB-UI.

 ___
 ## Video Demo